What To Do After Buying a Domain Name

 Installing a new website via EasyWP, a WordPress hosting solution from Namecheap.

 • Choose a theme for your website.
 The theme is critical because it dictates the look and feel of your website.
+Just like a great brand name, colors and fonts will play a part in the ‘feel’ of your business.
 Every WordPress version has a default theme, but you can change it to anyone that suits you best.
 You can choose a free theme from the WordPress theme directory or buy a custom theme from marketplaces like ThemeForest.
 You’ll install the theme directly from your dashboard or manually upload the theme file.

 WordPress theme library